katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
 - My daughter likes to remind me that I am not a robot
 - From the lists I made when I was a kid, I'm not so sure...
-- There were certainly times where I was talking to Holly saynig things like thats just a function, TODO more here... and then had to pause "You're not following, are you?
+- There were certainly times where I was talking to Holly saying things like thats just a function, TODO more here... and then had to pause "You're not following, are you?
 Nope.
 - We do need to remember we are humans, not robots - both when we speak to each other and when writing the code.
 - Think about the future readers and writers of your codebase
 - Our efficiancy needs are different to theirs.